dspinellis/holiday-card/README.md

-# Java Christmas Card
+# Java Holiday Card

-This is a simple Christmas card Java application written as an educational example to demonstrate the use of diverse Java features.
+This is a simple Holiday card Java application written as an educational example to demonstrate the use of diverse Java features.

 * Inheritance and dynamic dispatch